Welcome to Queensie Nippers!

 All nippers are required to wear a high vis pink rashie.
 This is an essential piece of safety equipment and it makes sure they are visible at all times on the beach and in the water.

-We also need all nippers to wear a Queensie cap.
+We also need all nippers to wear a Queensie skull cap and a pink hi-vis rash vest.
 These are compulsory and must be worn during the Sunday session and at carnivals.
 Remember to put your nipper’s name on the cap in marker pen!

 Queensie swimsuits are also available.
 These are not compulsory, but Queensie swimmers are the best.